TaitoUnited/taito-cli/docs/tutorial/07-env-variables-and-secrets.md

 taito env rotate:prod my-secret
 ```

-> TODO: How to use the same secret value for local and dev environment without committing it to git.
+> TODO: Describe how to use the same secret value for local and dev environment without committing it to git.

 ### 7.5.
 User specific variables

+TODO

 ---